 Weaker tasting cigarettes, often labelled ‘smooth’ or ‘fine’ cigarettes, are not less dangerous than regular cigarettes.
-There is no evidence that smokers of smooth or fine cigarettes have less risk of smoking-caused diseases than smokers of other cigarettes.
+There is no evidence that people who smoke smooth or fine cigarettes have less risk of smoking-caused diseases than people who smoke other cigarettes.

-Secondhand smoke consists mainly of smoke released from the burning end of a cigarette, and also of smoke breathed out by the smoker.
+Secondhand smoke consists mainly of smoke released from the burning end of a cigarette, and also of smoke breathed out by the person who smokes.
 Secondhand smoke is also called environmental tobacco smoke.
 Breathing in secondhand smoke can also be referred to as passive smoking or involuntary smoking.

-Secondhand smoke is diluted by being mixed with air, so people breathing it in inhale less smoke than active smokers.
+Secondhand smoke is diluted by being mixed with air, so people breathing it in inhale less smoke than the person smoking.
 While this means active smoking is more dangerous to health than breathing in secondhand smoke, secondhand smoke still causes many diseases and symptoms of illness.